Wong-Innovations/PresidentialPartiesAndStockPerformance/README.md

 <!-- LIMITATIONS -->
 ## LIMITATIONS
 While we are certain there is a correlation, we can not assume why that correlation exists.
 Is presidential party affiliation representing some external factor?
-More research is needed to understand if it's Democratic economic policies that are creating this effect.
+More research is needed to understand if it's Democratic economic policies that are creating this effect, or if it's something else entirealy.

-Additionally, indvidual experience != gdp
+Possible speculation include: party control over congress since they have more control over economic plans, business cycles and periods of contraction/expansion, unemployment data, productivity spikes, effects of tax policies, and more.

+Additionally, gdp and stock market data does not necessarily reflect the experience of an average person.
+The United States has technically been in a recession since

 <!-- FUTURE PLANS -->